locallyoptimistic/LocallyOptimistic/content/post/roadmap.md

 ### Sync with functional leaders

 After putting down some projects that fit into the relevant areas of focus, set up time with key functional leaders and get their input.
 Hopefully you sequence this exercise at a time in which they are also thinking about their goals for the year.
 Have them help you fill in blind spots and loosely prioritize their projects.
-You may know of 4 Operations projects that are critical for 2019, but the COO may have a different idea on what the sequencing should be.
-Don't get bogged down by timing at this point, but getting the order correct is very helpful.
+You may know of four Operations projects that are critical for 2019, but the COO may have a different idea on what the sequencing should be.
+Don't get bogged down by timing at this point, but getting a rank-ordered list of projects - at least within each functional stakeholder - is very helpful.
+For example, it may be too early to understand if Finance's pricing model should be prioritized over the Customer Support team's call queue algorithm, but its helpful to identify if automating Finance's monthly billing report is more important than their pricing model.

 Functional leaders will also be helpful in identifying cross team dependencies.
 You may have grand plans for implementing [Airflow](https://airflow.apache.org/), but if you lack Data Engineering resources, you may have to rethink your plan.
 Similarly you may have an idea for a great data-driven product feature, but if Product isn't prioritizing that in their roadmap, it may drop to the bottom of your priority, even though you think it's a valuable feature.